learn-co-curriculum/dsc-looping-over-collections-lab/README.md

-Now that we have a bit more familiarity with our dictionaries, we can move on to gathering all the information we need to create our traces.

-Our `cities` list contains information about the top 12 cities.
-For our upcoming iteration tasks, it will be useful to have a list of the numbers 0 through 11.
-Use what we know about `len` and `range`to generate a list of numbers 1 through 11.
-Assign this to a variable called `city_indices`.
+Now, using the `cities` list, we want to create a list of the names for each city.
+Loop through each city and append it's name (`'City'`) to the `city_names` list.

 ```python